Water wheel: Stream

 A stream wheel is a vertically mounted water wheel that is rotated by the water in a water course striking paddles or blades at the bottom of the wheel.
 This type of water wheel is the oldest type of horizontal axis wheel.
 They are also known as free surface wheels because the water is not constrained by millraces or wheel pits.

 Stream wheels are cheaper and simpler to build and have less of an environmental impact than other types of wheels.
 They do not constitute a major change of the river.
-Their disadvantages are their low efficiency, which means that they generate less power and can only be used where the flow rate is sufficient.
+A disadvantage is their low efficiency, which means that they generate less power and can only be used where the flow rate is sufficient.
 A typical flat board undershot wheel uses about 20 percent of the energy in the flow of water striking the wheel as measured by English civil engineer John Smeaton in the 18th century.
 More modern wheels have higher efficiencies.

 Stream wheels gain little or no advantage from the head, a difference in water level.

 Stream wheels mounted on floating platforms are often referred to as hip wheels and the mill as a ship mill.
 They were sometimes mounted immediately downstream from bridges where the flow restriction of the bridge piers increased the speed of the current.

 Historically they were very inefficient but major advances were made in the eighteenth century.